The Vodou Physicist - Cover

 He left and Emma turned to Tamara.

 They spent several hours discussing the chip’s construction and doing further calculations; then Emma had to leave.
 During the following weeks, Tamara was busy with Emma’s engineers, working on the circuit design and chip structure.
 They found that the composition of the superconducting coil wires was one critical factor; another was the configuration of the SETs comprising the RF generating circuit, and a third was the thickness of the tunnel junctions in the SETs.
-They were able to reproduce the extremely strong magnetic field that Tamara had first observed, but the fields they generated were transient and erratic.
+They were able to reproduce the extremely strong repulsive field that Tamara had first observed, but the fields they generated were transient and erratic.
 Both Emma and Tamara knew that more theoretical work would be needed to show how to stabilize the effect, and Emma spent a lot of time with Tamara going over the further testing from the lab and working out ways to isolate the individual subsystems of the device.
 At this, Tamara showed that she was a master, having an intuitive grasp of the behavior of the circuits she worked with.

 Arundel Nature Society, Davidsonville, Maryland: early August